-The purpose of this two-year project is to measure the concentrations of arsenic, a key regulated contaminant, in public and private groundwater wells distributed across the state of New Hampshire.
-In the first year of this two-year project, we focused on developing the arsenic method for analysis via hydride generation-high resolution inductively coupled plasma mass spectrometry.
-We have optimized our analytical protocol for "harvesting" arsenic out of water samples originally collected for a MTBE study, and we have optimized a set of procedures for investigating "leachable" arsenic from samples of local bedrock.
-Future analyses of other key geochemical parameters (e.g., Fe and Pb) coupled with ongoing laboratory experiments manipulating pH and redox conditions provide the opportunity to investigate geochemical controls on arsenic mobility in geochemical environments such as those found in the bedrock-hosted aquifers of southern NH.
+The purpose of this project is to measure the concentrations of arsenic, a key regulated contaminant, in public and private groundwater wells distributed across the state of New Hampshire.
+In the first year of this project, we focused on developing the arsenic method for analysis via hydride generation-high resolution inductively coupled plasma mass spectrometry.
+We optimized our analytical protocol for "harvesting" arsenic out of water samples originally collected for a MTBE study, and we optimized a set of procedures for investigating "leachable" arsenic from samples of local bedrock.
+By the end of year two we have prepped nearly 500 samples and run approximately 380.
+Ongoing analyses of other key geochemical parameters (e.g., Fe and Pb) coupled with additional leaching laboratory experiments manipulating pH provide the opportunity to investigate geochemical controls on arsenic mobility in geochemical environments such as those found in the bedrock-hosted aquifers of southern NH.